 The Professorship is awarded for a four-year term.
 Assistant and Associate Professors receive a salary increase of $5,000 per year and Professors receive $10,000 per year, starting in the subsequent fiscal year.
 To be eligible for funding in any given year, a faculty member must be considered as a full-time continuing member of the University.
 Salaries will be reduced by the award amount after the four-year term.
 Recipients retain the Presidential Professor title permanently.

-The Senior Vice President and Provost of the Norman campus and the Health Sciences Center will solicit recommendations for the professorships by September and announce appropriate schedules for processing the nominations.
-The President’s Office, in conjunction with the Senior Vice President and Provost of the Norman Campus and the Senior Vice President and Provost of the Health Sciences Center, will:
+The President in conjunction with the Senior Vice President and Provost of the Norman Campus and the Senior Vice President and Provost of the Health Sciences Center will:

 - review the number of vacant Presidential Professorships,

 - hold three vacancies each year for recruitment and retention of qualified faculty, and

 - issue a call for nominations by September 15.

 The solicitations will be posted on the appropriate campus website, for access by nominators and faculty on all campuses.